 Who We Are

-Dr. Eve Khlyavich Freidl is a board-certified child and adolescent psychiatrist at the Columbia University Clinic for Anxiety and Related Disorders (CUCARD) and an Assistant Professor (in Psychiatry) at the Columbia University Medical Center.
+Dr. Eve Khlyavich Freidl is a board-certified child and adolescent psychiatrist, Medical Director at the Columbia University Clinic for Anxiety and Related Disorders (CUCARD) in Manhattan, and an Assistant Professor (in Psychiatry) at the Columbia University Medical Center.

 Dr. Freidl earned her medical degree from Drexel University College of Medicine, completed her internship and adult psychiatry residency at Albert Einstein College of Medicine/Montefiore Medical Center, and completed her child and adolescent psychiatry residency at NewYork-Presbyterian University Hospital of Columbia and Cornell.
 She continued training at Columbia University to develop research and eating disorder expertise in a T32 Postdoctoral Clinical Research Fellowship on affective, anxiety, eating, and related disorders at the New York State Psychiatric Institute.
 Dr. Freidl joined CUCARD in July 2013.